-Using credit cards doesn’t really imply incurring debt.
+Using and having credit cards doesn’t really imply incurring debt.
 Spend your money properly, pay your balance in full each month, and you’ll gain all the advantages of credit cards without carrying debt or paying interest.
-Let’s see why use a credit card and how often should you use your credit card.
+Let’s see why you should use a credit card and how often should you use your credit card.

 Why Credit Card?